-See below for our annual report and latest work, and check out the sidebar to the right for all of our work in ICAP's six priority areas.
+See below for our annual report and latest work, and check out the sidebar to the right for all of our work in ICAP's seven priority areas.

 See our 2019 Annual Report to see a snapshot of what we accomplished in our second year.

 See our 2018 Annual Report to see a snapshot of what we accomplished in our first year.

 - Filed briefs in the Eight Circuit and Fifth Circuit Courts of Appeals explaining why Arkansas and Texas state laws violate the First Amendment by prohibiting the practice of consumer boycotts of Israel by any company or person who contracts with the state

 - Filed opening and reply briefs in the Supreme Court challenging Arizona’s approach to imposing the death penalty

 - Filed an opening brief before the Utah Supreme Court arguing to overturn a decision that precludes tort victims from seeking compensation for injuries arising out of religiously motivated conduct

 - Filed an opposition to a stay motion arguing for the preservation of a preliminary injunction stopping a new Department of Homeland Security public charge rule from going into effect